kahkengwong/CEP-IP_Framework/README.md

 - Download or fork the repository and run `renv::restore()` to install the identical package versions used in this study.
 Note that renv creates an isolated library and will not modify a system's existing R packages and setup.

-- For manual or selected package installation, a simplified `r_packages_info.json` file is provided with the package names, versions, and sources (CRAN, Bioconductor, or GitHub).
+- For manual or selected package installation as desired by end users, a simplified `r_packages_info.json` file is provided with the package names, versions, and sources (CRAN, Bioconductor, or GitHub).

 ---